onboard-data/client-py/README.md

 ## API Access

 You'll need an API key or existing account in order to use this client.
-If you don't have one and would like to start prototyping against an example building please [request a key here](https://onboarddata.io/api-keys).
+If you don't have one and would like to start prototyping against an example building please [request a key here](https://onboarddata.io/sandbox).

 Once you have a key, data access is explicitly granted by attaching one or more 'scopes' to the key.
-Our endpoints are grouped by scope on the [swagger documentation](https://api.onboarddata.io/doc/) viewer.
+Our endpoints are grouped by scope on the [swagger documentation](https://api.onboarddata.io/swager/) viewer.

+You can also learn more about this client [on our docs!](https://onboard-api-wrappers-documentation.readthedocs.io/en/latest/index.html)

 ## Client usage example